 The fear is that these new liquidity and capital requirements would by increasing the cost of trading further hamper and slow trading which could exacerbate the liquidity situation of the market.
 Hard to value niche global markets could shut down as they become more and more expensive to finance in the market.

+iii.
 Increased pace of infrastructure funds trades

 In the UK, banks and insurance companies have been reducing their investments in infrastructure because under the regulatory capital changes of Basel III and Solvency II, these investments will be more expensive to maintain on their books requiring a higher level of minimum regulatory capital.

-The increased supply in the market of these investments has been absorbed by Pension funds who have a need for long term inflation protected return assets, as well as asset managers who have clients with long term liabilities (such as insurance companies who will be able to bear the higher cost of holding such assets), large fund of funds, private equity funds, etc. So much so that demand for direct investment in infrastructure is on the rise.
+The increased supply in the market of these investments has been absorbed by Pension funds who have a need for long term inflation protected return assets, as well as asset managers who have clients with long term liabilities (such as insurance companies who will be able to bear the higher cost of holding such assets), large fund of funds, private equity funds, etc. So much so that the demand for direct investment in infrastructure is on the rise.

 The rate at which these infrastructure funds transactions are occurring is beyond what is usually witnessed in these normally highly illiquid markets.
-Recent sales have cumulatively exceed over 300 million pounds with more such transactions in the pipeline.
+Recent sales have cumulatively exceeded over 300 million pounds with more such transactions in the pipeline.

+iv.
 Divestment of financial institution shares

 The Basel III changes to the capital rules discourage banks and financial institutions from holding large investments in other banks/ financial institutions.
 As a result we have recently witnessed Citigroup cut its investments in the Turkish bank, Akbank from 20% to 10%.

+v.
 Increased repo volume and Shadow banking risk

 Stricter bank regulation without accompanying regulation for market-based financing could increase the volume of trades, particular high risk activity, in the repo market and hence encourage a greater involvement of the shadow banking sector (structured investment vehicles, money market mutual funds, hedge funds) in these market, usually the lenders in these repo deals.